xxwilliam/group-13-2/README.md

 According to an article written by Gemma Chilton, Natural Language Processing is bridging the gap between computers and humans – and creating job opportunities for engineers with a knack for language.
 AI job opportunities are growing by the day, with high-profile players like Google, Facebook, Microsoft and Amazon vying for NLP researchers and engineers to join their companies.
 Natural Language processing already has a huge impact on our daily lives, mine too.
 Using personal assisting devices, including Alexa and google home.
 Email filters that help keep Junk and Spam emails away.
 Search engines have become so much better over time.
 I use Predictive a lot while writing formal documents and emails.
 Language Translation feature has helped a lot while traveling foreign countries or even making new friends.
 My grandfather lives alone and he uses personal assistance devices that are voice activated and it has made it very easy for him to perform tasks around the house, everything is voice activated including lights, TV, locks, etc. I never knew much about it before researching this topic but now I am looking forward to the future of NLP and how it will affect our daily lives.</p>

 <p><h2><b>Bibliography.</b></h2></p>
 <p>Careers with STEM.
 (2018).
-What is Natural Language Processing? [online] Available at: https://careerswithstem.com.au/what-is-natural-language-processing / [Accessed 9 Oct.
-2021].</p>
+What is Natural Language Processing? [online] Available at:</p> https://careerswithstem.com.au/what-is-natural-language-processing / [Accessed 9 Oct.
+2021].

 <p>Madhavan, R. (n.d.).
-Natural Language Processing - Current Applications and Future Possibilities. [online] Emerj.
-Available at: https://emerj.com/partner-content/nlp-current-applications-and-future-possibilities/.</p>
+Natural Language Processing - Current Applications and Future Possibilities. [online] Emerj.</p> Available at: https://emerj.com/partner-content/nlp-current-applications-and-future-possibilities/.
 ‌
 <p>ZappyAI. (n.d.).
-The Current State of the Art in Natural Language Processing (NLP). [online] Available at: https://zappy.ai/ai-blogs/the-current-state-of-the-art-in-natural-language-processing-nlp.</p>
+The Current State of the Art in Natural Language Processing (NLP). [online] Available at:</p> https://zappy.ai/ai-blogs/the-current-state-of-the-art-in-natural-language-processing-nlp.

 <p>Bajpai, A. (2021).
 Recurrent Neural Networks: Deep Learning for NLP. [online] Medium.
-Available at: https://towardsdatascience.com/recurrent-neural-networks-deep-learning-for-nlp-37baa188aef5 [Accessed 9 Oct.
-2021].</p>
+Available at:</p> https://towardsdatascience.com/recurrent-neural-networks-deep-learning-for-nlp-37baa188aef5 [Accessed 9 Oct.
+2021].

 <p>Admin, Q. (2020).
 Natural Language Processing Explained: How Can it Impact My Business? [online] Quantilus.
-Available at: https://quantilus.com/natural-language-processing-explained-how-can-it-impact-my-business/ [Accessed 9 Oct.
-2021].</p>
+Available at:</p> https://quantilus.com/natural-language-processing-explained-how-can-it-impact-my-business/ [Accessed 9 Oct.
+2021].